EscapeBench: Towards Advancing Creative Intelligence of Language Model Agents: Introduction

-To address this, we further introduce \textbf{EscapeAgent}, enhanced with \textit{Foresight} for creative tool use and \textit{Reflection} for implicit goal identification.
-The Foresight module encourages the agent to propose and self-evaluate creative hypotheses and predict outcomes for tool use before taking action, while the Reflection module helps the agent maintain an unsolved task list, providing dynamic reference to enhance its awareness of goals in future actions.
-Experiments show that EscapeAgent reduces hint reliance by nearly 50\% and significantly lowers the number of action steps required to complete the game.
-It performs robustly across different difficulty levels, making progress more efficiently and exploring creative strategies with a higher success rate.
-In summary: \begin{itemize}[topsep=2pt, partopsep=-5pt, leftmargin=8pt, itemsep=-4.5pt] \item We identify challenges in LLM agent creative intelligence and introduce EscapeBench, a robust environment for evaluating agent creativity. \item We present EscapeAgent, which boosts creative reasoning by identifying implicit goals and generating innovative hypotheses. \item We propose measuring creativity through tool use and crafting, and introduce new metrics that provide a fresh dimension for agent evaluation. \end{itemize}
+To overcome this limitation, we introduce \textbf{EscapeAgent}, enhanced with \textit{Foresight} for creative tool use and \textit{Reflection} for implicit goal identification.
+Foresight enables the agent to propose and evaluate tool-use hypotheses before acting, while Reflection maintains an unsolved task list to guide future actions.
+Experiments show EscapeAgent reduces hint reliance by nearly 50\%, lowers total action steps, and performs robustly across difficulty levels, achieving more efficient progress and higher action success rates with creative strategies.
+Our contributions include the following: \begin{itemize}[topsep=2pt, partopsep=-5pt, leftmargin=8pt, itemsep=-4.5pt] \item We identify challenges in LLM agent creative intelligence and introduce EscapeBench, a robust environment for evaluating agent creativity. \item We present EscapeAgent, which boosts creative reasoning by identifying implicit goals and generating innovative hypotheses. \item We propose measuring creativity through tool use and crafting, and introduce new metrics that provide a fresh dimension for agent evaluation. \end{itemize}